Within There is but One Abode

 In the work of Florencia Vallejos, personal technology – which has become a kind of private archive – takes on a life of its own and reveals its emotional side.
 Mis documentos presents a computer desktop in which files open automatically, subtly revealing the presence of subjectivity.
 Made by the artist at night as a means of calming her daytime anxiety, the video creates a written dialogue about the overhead image of a desert backdrop.
 These elements are accompanied by the hypnotic movement of an organic shape that is both soft and mechanical, and a soothing melody.
 The artwork thus exposes the tension between a landscape that offers the opportunity to take a break from the heady stimuli of the screens and the automatic appearance of a sequence of symbols and forms that introduce an unsettling uncertainty over whether the images and digital files are being controlled by a human or a machine.

-A graduate in Audio-Visual Arts from the Universidad Nacional de las Artes, Florencia Vallejos is co-founder of the CORAL collective and La Baranda gallery.
+Florencia Vallejos (Buenos Aires, 1993) A graduate in Audio-Visual Arts from the Universidad Nacional de las Artes, is co-founder of the CORAL collective and La Baranda gallery.
 In 2018, she was selected on the artist programme of the Centro de Investigaciones Artísticas (CIA), run by Roberto Jacoby.
 She has exhibited her video pieces at different festivals in Argentina, Spain, Mexico, Uruguay, the United States and Canada.
 In 2019, she received First Prize at the Patio de Salvataje Festival, at the Centro Cultural Recoleta, and in 2021, a second honourable mention at Bunge y Born’s call for entries entitled Nuevas Normalidades [New Normalities].
 In her group projects, she received the award for Best Short Documentary at Fiver Dance, Spain, and Second Prize at the LAB International Videodance Festival for her short film Territorios [Territories].

 María Guerrieri at the exhibition Within There Is But One Abode